 A more detailed version of this procedure specific information sheet is available.
 Please ask your health practitioner at Joondalup Health Campus for a copy.

 Write questions or notes here:

 eidohealthcare.com.au

-This document will give you information about ankle arthrodesis.
+This document will give you information about a total ankle replacement.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is arthritis?